karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 }
 ```

-So far so good, the issuer and the audience are both correct and it also contains the Reader appRole
+So far so good, the issuer and the audience are both correct and it also contains the Reader application Role.

 ## Step 4: Register the FrontEnd SPA